PowerDNS/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 A RR type range reservation in [#iana] is now open for allocation of future Parent-Side Types, but none such types are allocated by this document.

-Special processing for DS record type related to its inclusion in DNS messages, zone files, DNSSEC signing, etc. are extended to all Parent-Side Types.
+Special processing for DS record type related to its inclusion in DNS messages, zone files, DNSSEC signing, etc. is extended to all Parent-Side Types.
 The only exception are rules which pertain to content of DS resource records, which are not applicable to other Parent-Side Types.

 In short, authoritative servers serve the types from the parent side of a delegation and resolvers know to ask the parent side of a delegation.